alialfredji/s3-node-v1/README.md

 You basically need to understand how Cloudfront works.
 Here you you have a tutorial: https://www.youtube.com/watch?v=KIltfPRpTi4

 Be sure to configure the Cloudfront distribution to target the server, in other words you need to specify a `costum-origin` for you distribution.
-Else you need to specify a Read policy to your S3 bucket.
+Else if you target your S3 bucket you need to specify a Read policy.